 A lot of labels try to camouflage the sugar content in their products.
-Eatables like pasta sauces, frozen food, cereals, canned items, ketchup, breads, and low-fat food options are major culprits.
-Sugar could be labeled as dextrose, malt syrup, invert sugar, cane crystals, agave nectar etc. Usually the manufacturers try to fool the consumer by listing the sugar content separately which when added together can amount to a lot.
+Eatables like pasta sauces, frozen food, cereals, canned items, ketchup, bread, and low-fat food options are major culprits.
+Sugar could be labeled as dextrose, malt syrup, invert sugar, cane crystals, agave nectar, etc. Usually, the manufacturers try to fool the consumer by listing the sugar content separately which when added together can amount to a lot.

 Not all fats are bad.
 The unhealthy ones are Trans fats found in packaged food.
 If it says cooked in hydrogenated or partially hydrogenated oil, it is bad for your health.
 Saturated fats may be had in moderation.
 Unsaturated fats are the healthiest option.
 These can be found in oils from plants and fish.
 Broil and bake food instead of frying.

 Eating at regular intervals is better than cutting out calories mindlessly.
 Six small meals a day will keep up your sugar levels stable and stop you from feeling excessively hungry.
 Keep your portions moderate and ensure that you have a healthy breakfast to kick start your day and your metabolism on a positive note.
 Avoid overeating because apart from making you feel guilty, it will spike your blood sugar.